Grown American Superfood Review: Pros and Cons, Ingredients, Cost Comparison and Customer Complaints

 The site states that all of these veggies, fruits and sprouts are certified organic, grown in the USA, fresh picked and gently dried to retain nutrition.
-Additionally, they say there is a full serving of vegetables and half a serving of fruit in each 8 gram daily dose.
+Additionally, they say there is a full serving of vegetables and half a serving of fruit in each 9.35 gram daily dose.

-Apple, Kale, Apple Fiber, Natural Apple Flavor, Spirulina, Stevia Extract, Alfalfa Grass, Barley Grass, Wheatgrass, Brown Rice, Carrot, Orange, Brussel Sprouts, Cherry, Cranberry, Pear, Blueberry, Strawberry, Broccoli, Adzuki Sprouts, Quinoa Sprouts, Amaranth Sprouts, Buckwheat Sprouts, Chia Sprouts, Flax Sprouts, Garbanzo Sprouts, Lentil Sprouts, Millet Sprouts, Pumpkin Sprouts, Sesame Sprouts, Sunflower Sprouts, Lemon, Spinach, Pumpkin, Green Bell Pepper, Celery, Sunflower Oil, Sunflower Lecithin.
+- Apple, Kale, Apple Fiber, Natural Apple Flavor, Spirulina, Stevia Extract, Alfalfa Grass, Barley Grass, Wheatgrass, Brown Rice, Carrot, Orange, Brussel Sprouts, Cherry, Cranberry, Pear, Blueberry, Strawberry, Broccoli, Adzuki Sprouts, Quinoa Sprouts, Amaranth Sprouts, Buckwheat Sprouts, Chia Sprouts, Flax Sprouts, Garbanzo Sprouts, Lentil Sprouts, Millet Sprouts, Pumpkin Sprouts, Sesame Sprouts, Sunflower Sprouts, Lemon, Spinach, Pumpkin, Green Bell Pepper, Celery, Sunflower Oil, Sunflower Lecithin.

 This list is much more helpful because the product label should always show ingredients in order of volume, according to the accepted convention.
-In this way you can understand which fruits, vegetables and sprouts are used most and which have much smaller amounts by comparison.
+In this way, you can understand which fruits, vegetables and sprouts are used most and which have much smaller amounts by comparison.

-Best and Worst of Grown American Superfood
+Pros and Cons of Grown American Superfood

-Having all the fruits, vegetables and sprouts in this superfood powder certified organic and produced in America is the biggest plus I can see for this product.
+Having all the fruits, vegetables and sprouts in this superfood supplement certified organic and produced in America is the biggest plus or pro I can see for this product.

 Further down, blueberry, broccoli and the various sprouts are all very healthy, though there’s a question as to how much of them the product actually contains.

-As for the worst ingredients, the last two listed are sunflower oil and sunflower lecithin, both of which some people want to avoid for their high omega-6 fat content and other issues with processing and not being natural.
+As for the worst additions, the last two listed are sunflower oil and sunflower lecithin, both of which some people want to avoid for their high omega-6 fat content and other issues with processing and not being natural.

-Additionally, ‘natural apple flavor’ and ‘stevia extract’, while much better than added sugar, are sweeteners that appear quite early on in the nutritional list so are likely in relatively large amounts.
+Additionally, ‘natural apple flavor’ and ‘stevia extract’, while much better than added corn sugar, are sweeteners that appear quite early on in the nutritional list so are likely in relatively large amounts.

-In fact, the ‘Nutrition Facts’ label lists 4 grams of total sugars per 8 gram serving, which makes this green powder unusually, and I would suggest unnecessarily, high in sugar content.
+In fact, the ‘Nutrition Facts’ label lists 3 grams of total sugars per 9.35 gram serving, which makes this green powder unusually, and I would suggest unnecessarily, high in sugar content.

 Directions for Use

-While the product is obviously available on the company site, I’d recommend being careful buying there.
+While the product is obviously available on the Van Drunen Farms company site, I’d recommend being careful buying there.